RedTurtle/rt.filenotindexed/README.rst

-Disable the Plone feature on indexing files contents when you are developing
+Disable the Plone feature on indexing contents of File content types

 Use case
 ========